Most people – whether murderers or not – engage in ritualistic “death practices”. What the hell is that? Well, it’s something like this:

 Some “death practices” are life affirming.
 They remind us we are alive, and encourage us to appreciate being alive, and perhaps being with someone else.
 But some “death practices” are less controlled, and more self-destructive.
 They may start as disassociation or disconnection, and ultimately lead to a downward spiral.

 To understand the mind of a murderer, and the the mechanism of “death practices” for someone like Chris Watts, think about some of those things that you consider crossing the line, in terms of rituals, especially risky rituals.
 Let’s call them forbidden fruit.
-It might be cheating on partner, or stealing from your business partner, or doing things on your phone or computer you probably shouldn’t.
+It might be cheating on a partner, or stealing from your business partner, or doing things on your phone or computer you probably shouldn’t.
 It might be having sex at work, or sex with a prostitute, or sex with someone who is married.
 Or indulging in an addiction of some kind.
 Whatever it is, a would-be murderer starts to feel the same temptation – about murder.

 Wherever the thought emerges, it becomes progressively reinforced or stimulated by circumstantial and subjective factors.
 Eventually the stimulation becomes self-sustaining.
 At that point the “death practice” slides into the background, because the time has come to execute on the fantasy of killing.